fribbels/Fribbels-Epic-7-Optimizer/README.md

 - If the optimizer doesn't work or doesn't load correctly:
   - Try restarting your computer, and reopen the app (there might be a child process still kicking around)
   - Try killing any java.exe processes in Task Manager that came from this app

  - If you're having problems with importing screenshot files:
    - Inspect your screenshots and make sure they are exactly **1600x900** resolution.
    - Make sure your Epic 7 settings have **English** and **High Quality Support** enabled.
    - Try moving your app and screenshot folder to a different location. (try the desktop)

   - If you're having trouble running the app after downloading:
     - If you don't see the .exe file, you might have downloaded the Source code instead of the binaries.
 Go to https://github.com/fribbels/Fribbels-Epic-7-Optimizer/releases and click on the 'FribbelsE7Optimizer-x.x.x...' file (for your specific OS)
     -   Error about a missing "ffmpeg.dll", you might have opened the file without unzipping it.
 Make sure to unzip/extract the .zip file after downloading it.

 - If you see a "Error: EPERM: operation not permitted" error pop up while importing, there are a couple potential fixes:
   - Restart your computer, especially if you installed Java recently
   - Your antivirus might be blocking the app, try disabling it.
 I've seen issues with Avast specifically, and disabling Avast temporarily solves it.
   - Your file or folder contents might be compressed, uncheck this box on the folder: https://i.imgur.com/kSzTqek.png
   - Run the app as administrator
   - Move the app and screenshots folder to a new file location

 - If you get a error that contains "Current relative path is C:\Windows\system32..."
   - I don't actually know the cause of this one, but one way to fix it is copying the data/tessdata/eng.traineddata/eng.traineddata file into the system32 path that its looking for

 - If you're having trouble using it on Mac - "The application "FribbelsE7Optimizer" can't be opened":
   - Try unzipping the file using Unarchiver from the app store instead of Archive Utility.
 [Example](https://i.imgur.com/y9uGQcH.png)
   - Try downloading the .dmg file if you were using the zip/app file.
 - If you're having trouble with Bluestacks/unable to resize the screenshots to 1600x900:
   - Windows: See possible Bluestacks workaround [here](https://github.com/fribbels/Fribbels-Epic-7-Optimizer/commit/94b8730e94e6323b278265ab46f6602ed7822c22#r45552268).
   - Mac: Resize to 1600x900 through Bluestacks options, then restart Bluestacks, then click the green button to fullscreen Bluestacks.
 After its fullscreened, screenshots will come out as 1600x900.

 - If a hero is missing from the drop down list, the data is being pulled from Epic7DB API so it may be an issue with that.
 If the hero is available in the Epic7DB API but not in this app, then contact me.
+- If you see a bunch of optimization result rows with the same stats, you probably have duplicate gear.
+[Example](https://i.imgur.com/hUcyN1I.png)
+  - Use the Duplicates filter on the Gear screen to find and fix your duplicate gear.
+Alternatively Overwrite/Merge your gear data to start over.
+Be careful when using the Append option, because that can result in duplicate gear being added.

 ## Contact me

-Feel free to contact me on discord at fribbels#7526 with questions or comments or ideas.
-If you ran into any issues, please check out the [troubleshooting](https://github.com/fribbels/Fribbels-Epic-7-Optimizer/#troubleshooting) section above first.
+Feel free to contact me on discord at fribbels#7526 for questions or comments or ideas/suggestions.
+If you ran into any issues, please check the [troubleshooting](https://github.com/fribbels/Fribbels-Epic-7-Optimizer/#troubleshooting) section above first.

 If you want to show support for the optimizer, you can [buy me a coffee](https://www.buymeacoffee.com/fribbels) or come say hi on discord!